Relapse Prevention Techniques

 Instead of treating a relapse as a failure of willpower, it is important to treat addiction as a chronic disease among other chronic diseases and return to a doctor and therapist for help addressing the new symptoms.
 People who struggle with addiction are likely to lapse or relapse at least once within the first year after their recovery; between 40 percent and 60 percent of people who go through substance abuse treatment relapse back into patterns of addiction and drug abuse, and 70-90 percent will experience a lapse.
 It is important to remember a lapse or relapse does not mean that treatment has failed, only that it is time to get help again and stay focused on sobriety.

-Understanding what may trigger a relapse, deciding to avoid relapse, and creating a plan to manage a relapse when it does occur are the best steps to reducing the risk of this condition.
+Understanding what may trigger a relapse, deciding to avoid relapse, having access to relevant resources that can help, and creating a plan to manage a relapse when it does occur are the best steps to reducing the risk of this condition.
 Without understanding, recognition, and preparation, a person who relapses back into substance abuse is at greater risk of overdosing and dying because they did not get the help they needed.

 What Increases the Risk of Relapse?